Shufflizer now has a song finder. This isn’t a traditional type-some-text-and-search. Instead it lists songs by artist.

 We are supposed to put type definitions on our variables in TypeScript.
 But I often had to resort to the frowned-upon type any.
-Here I initialize sng but then I cannot use it.
-It does know I am trying to use type ITEM for the shift method, but shift by definition can also return undefined and this definition of sng does not allow that.
+Here I declare a type for sng but then I cannot use sng for a bog standard shift.
+The language’s shift method can return undefined.
+My definition of ITEM (elsewhere) does not allow that because (duh, of course) it is a type definition.
 I get Type ‘ITEM | undefined’ is not assignable to type ITEM:

 I would resort to this: